LGBTQ literature in El Salvador: 21st century

-Shortly thereafter, the author Mauricio Orellana Suárez appeared, who in a period of three years published two novels with LGBT themes: Ciudad de Alado (2009) and Heterocity (2011).
+Shortly thereafter, the author Mauricio Orellana Suárez appeared, who in a period of three years published two novels with LGBTQ themes: Ciudad de Alado (2009) and Heterocity (2011).
 The latter won the Central American Mario Monteforte Toledo Novel Prize in its 2011 edition and emerged after discussions in the Legislative Assembly to ban same-sex marriage in the country.
-The novel is a critique of the heteronormative policies of the State, and explores the experiences of different LGBT people in El Salvador at the time, including Marvin Diez, a middle-class gay man who began having sexual experiences with other men at a young age and over the years must confront the prejudices his family has ingrained in him to accept his sexual orientation.
+The novel is a critique of the heteronormative policies of the State, and explores the experiences of different LGBTQ people in El Salvador at the time, including Marvin Diez, a middle-class gay man who began having sexual experiences with other men at a young age and over the years must confront the prejudices his family has ingrained in him to accept his sexual orientation.
 Other characters include Adán, a young, lower-class gay man who is falsely accused of raping a child, Wally Vargas, a television host who is praised as the epitome of masculinity, but who secretly has sex with men, and Denis Farías, a congressman who has a gay brother and is trying to get the Legislative Assembly to pass a constitutional amendment to legalize Equal Marriage.

 In recent years, narratives with transgender characters have continued to focus on stories with tragic endings.
 One example is the short story "La Pedrina", published in 2007 by Francisco Andrés Escobar and inspired by the real story of a well-known transgender woman of the same name in the city of Santa Ana.
 Unlike the real character, who died at age 85 of cardiorespiratory arrest, the Pedrina of the story ends up committing suicide after the death of her mother, not to mention that the end of the story has a transphobic connotation by emphasizing the genitals of the deceased.
 Another example is the story "Johnny-Luz" (2018), by Mauricio Orellana Suárez, which tells the story of a trans woman who ends up being murdered by her own father.
 In 2018, writer Claudia Hernández published the novel El verbo J, which has as its protagonist a transgender woman from a lower social class who leaves El Salvador to emigrate to the United States.
 During her passage through Mexico, the protagonist is kidnapped and turned into a sex slave, but manages to escape and arrive at her destination.
 However, she later becomes infected with HIV and does not follow the proper treatment, so that over the years the disease progresses and by the end of the novel it is assumed that she is close to death.